ludwigschub/shex-codegen/README.md

 * TypeScript operations generator

 Some planned features include:
-* TypeScript publisher/subscriber generator (in planning)
+* TypeScript publisher/subscriber generator (in development)
-* TypeScript react hooks (in planning)
+* TypeScript react hooks (in development)

 ## Contributing

 Use `yarn develop` to start the build process in watch mode and run the tests on file changes.

-If you have a use case in which the generated code is incorrect/corrupt please include an example in your pr/issue.
+When you find a case in which the generated code is incorrect/corrupt please include a snippet of the used shape expression in your pr/issue.